hikoala/kishery/README.md

 ## License

-kishery is Copyright © 2021 Stephen Hanson and thoughtbot.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE) file.

-### About thoughtbot
+### About thoughtbot (original authors)

 <img src="https://thoughtbot.com/thoughtbot-logo-for-readmes.svg" width="375" />